-- 7.2.2 The SPA has the following qualifying features:
+- 5.2.2 The SPA has the following qualifying features:

 - Non-breeding:

-- Common shelduck Tadorna tadorna
+- ► Common shelduck Tadorna tadorna

-- ▶ Eurasian teal Anas crecca
+- Eurasian teal Anas crecca

 - Northern pintail Anas acuta

 - European golden plover Pluvialis apricaria

-- Common redshank Tringa totanus

-- Black-tailed godwit Limosa limosa islandica

-- Dunlin Calidris alpina alpina

-- Waterbird assemblage, including the above species plus Ringed plover Charadrius hiaticula, Northern lapwing Vanellus vanellus, Eurasian curlew Numenius arquata, Eurasian wigeon Anas penelope, Grey plover Pluvialis squatarola, Great crested grebe Podiceps cristatus

-- 7.2.3 With regard to the within-site supporting habitats for the SPA qualifying features, these are taken to be those that support the key behaviours of the nonbreeding/wintering period (moulting, roosting, loafing and feeding), i.e.

-- intertidal mud- and sandflats;

-- salt- and grazing marshes; and

-- associated high-tide roosting sites.

-- 7.2.4 With regard to non-designated 'functional habitat', reporting by BTO71 identifies several high-tide roost sites outside the boundaries of the designated sites, including at Frodsham Marsh.
-More broadly, wintering birds associated with the site will frequently move between the other SPA and Ramsar sites around the north-west coast, including the Mersey Estuary SPA / Ramsar, the Mersey Narrows and North Wirral Foreshore SPA / Ramsar, the Dee Estuary SPA / Ramsar, Martin Mere SPA / Ramsar, Morecambe Bay and Duddon Estuary SPA, and Morecambe Bay Ramsar.

-- 7.2.5 The overarching conservation objectives for the site are essentially as per those outlined in Section 3.3.
+- ► Common redshank Tringa totanus - ▶ Black-tailed godwit Limosa limosa islandica - Dunlin Calidris alpina alpina - Waterbird assemblage, including the above species plus Ringed plover Charadrius hiaticula, Northern lapwing Vanellus vanellus, Eurasian curlew Numenius arquata, Eurasian wigeon Anas penelope, Grey plover Pluvialis squatarola, Great crested grebe Podiceps cristatus. - 5.2.3 With regard to the within-site supporting habitats for the SPA qualifying features, these are taken to be those that support the key behaviours of the nonbreeding/wintering period (moulting, roosting, loafing and feeding), i.e. - intertidal mud- and sandflats; - salt- and grazing marshes; and - associated high-tide roosting sites. - 5.2.4 With regard to non-designated 'functional habitat', reporting by BTO44 and Bowland Ecology^{45,46} for NE (NE 2015, NE 2021, NE 2023) identifies several high-tide roost sites outside the boundaries of the designated sites, including at Frodsham Marsh and Woolston Eyes SSSI.
+In addition, NE (2023) provides maps indicating 'buffers' around the SPA for key qualifying species which (when taken with data from the Crop Map of England (CROME)) is used to identify areas of agricultural land that are potentially functionally-linked with the estuary47; the buffer associated with the Mersey Estuary is 2km (for pintail only)48. - 5.2.5 More broadly, wintering birds associated with the site will frequently move between the other SPA and Ramsar sites around the north-west coast, including the Mersey Estuary SPA / Ramsar, the Mersey Narrows and North Wirral Foreshore SPA / Ramsar, the Dee Estuary SPA / Ramsar, Martin Mere SPA / Ramsar, Morecambe Bay and Duddon Estuary SPA, and Morecambe Bay Ramsar. - 5.2.6 The overarching conservation objectives for the site are essentially as per those outlined in Section 3.3.
+Qualitative and quantitative targets for the conservation objectives are provided in the supplementary advice49 and discussed where relevant in Sections 5.4 and 5.5 below.